alexboia/WP-Trip-Summary/help/src/en_US/index.md

 <div class="abp01-help-section" markdown="1">
 The corresponding tab is simply named "Map".
-If no track has been uploaded yet, then this screen only displays a button that allows browsing for a GPX track file on the local computer.
+If no track has been uploaded yet, then this screen only displays a button that allows browsing for a GPS track file on the local computer.

 Once the track has been uploaded, the map will be centered and the zoom level adjusted to the maximum value for which the entire track is displayed.
-GPX files that contain disconnected multiple segments are also supported.
+GPS files that contain disconnected multiple segments are also supported.

 Besides the form, on the bottom side of the screen two additional control buttons will be shown, right after a trip type has been selected: